faraaz-baig/raptor/readme.md

 ### Usage

-To compile a RustScript source file, use the following command:
+To compile a Raptor source file, use the following command:

 ```bash
 cargo run -- path/to/your_script.rs